VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/discount-type.md

 # DiscountType ==~object~==

-The `DiscountType` represents a discount applied to a shopping cart or order.
+This type represents a discount applied to a shopping cart or order.

 ## Fields